VBog/Bg-Bible-References/readme.txt

 English:

 The plugin will highlight references to the Bible text with links to site of Orthodox encyclopedia "The Alphabet of Faith" (http://azbyka.ru/biblia).
 The Bible is presented in Church, Russian, Greek, Hebrew and Latin.
+And also on the interpretation of Holy Scripture by the Holy Fathers and Doctors of the Church on the site of Optina Pustyn monastery (http://bible.optina.ru).

 The plugin handles the references with the format: